 Wild or semi-wild horses identified in the lists kept by the Dartmoor Commoners Council, the stud book of the Exmoor Pony Society, the lists kept by Verderers of the New Forest, the stud book of the New Forest Pony Breeding and Cattle Society, or identified in the lists kept by the National Trust as Konik equines located at Wicken Fen, are exempt from the requirement for horse passports until such time as they leave those respective areas, or are brought into domestic use.
 This exemption applies to those animals so listed and contained within the designated areas.
 All other horses in those areas are required to have horse passports.

-Authorised officers of the Secretary of State or the local authority have the power to enter premises (and vehicles) and inspect horse passports and other documents at any reasonable time.
+Authorised officers have the power to enter premises (and vehicles) and inspect horse passports and other documents at any reasonable time.

 More comprehensive information on horse passports can be found on the GOV.UK website.